allenai/objathor/README.md

 pip install objathor[annotation]
 ```

 Here the following extras are installed: `annotation` to use openai to generate annotations.
+Also for annotation functionality you must install `nltk` [Install nltk](#nltk-dependencies).
 To generate renders and convert 'glb' models in the conversion pipeline you must [Install Blender](#blender-install-instructions) .

 From source: